mjh16/eportfolio-eleventy/src/research.md

 ## Recent Publications and Presentations

-Promises and Perils

-Design thinking and TPC - willing to fail, reflection and intervention.
+Design thinking and Technical and Professional Communication.
+Co-Authored with Jessi Thomsen.
+Forthcoming in _Programamtic Perspectices_

-CCCCs talk - DT and composition pedagogy - move beyond the easy to better

-## Featured Research
+Promises and Perils.
+Co-Authored with Tarez Samra Graba.
+Forthcoming in _Rhetorica in Motion II_